 Peer-on-peer abuse is abuse by one or more pupils against another pupil.
-It can manifest itself in many ways and can include bullying (including cyber bullying) physical abuse, initiation/hazing violence and rituals, upskirting, sexting, sexual assault, gender-based issues and harmful sexual behaviours including sexual violence and sexual harassment.
+It can manifest itself in many ways and can include bullying (including cyber bullying) and physical abuse, which can include biting, hitting, shaking, kicking, hair pulling, or otherwise causing physical harm.
+It can also include: initiation/hazing violence and rituals, upskirting, sexting, sexual assault, gender-based issues and harmful sexual behaviours including sexual violence and sexual harassment.
+It can also cause someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.
 Abusive comments and interactions should never be passed off or dismissed as "banter" or "part of growing up".
 Nor will harmful sexual behaviours be dismissed as the same or "just having a laugh" and "boys being boys".
 The School recognises that a child is likely to disclose an allegation to someone they trust: this could be any member of staff.
 By making such a disclosure the pupil is likely to feel that the member of staff is in a position of trust.